 - ½ tsp Aleppo chili (or ¼ tsp flaked chili)

-Heat 70ml of the oil in a huge saute pan for that you have a lid on a medium flame, then lightly fry the sliced garlic for approximately 5 mins, frequently stirring, till golden and aromatic.
+Heat 70ml of the oil in a huge saute pan, so you have a lid on a medium flame, then lightly fry the sliced garlic for approximately 5 mins, frequently stirring, till golden and aromatic.
 Add the anchovies, broccoli, half of the lemon zest, half of a teaspoon of salt, and lots of pepper, and cook, often stirring, for four mins.
-Add the stock, wine, butter, and 300ml water, deliver to a simmer and cook for five minutes extra, or till the broccoli starts to soften, then stir within the pasta, 1/2 the parmesan, and a teaspoon of salt.
-Turn down the warmth to medium, cowl the pan, and depart to cook for 12-15 mins, till the pasta is al dente and the broccoli is soft and breaking down into the sauce.
+Add the stock, wine, butter, and 300ml water, deliver to a simmer, and cook for five minutes extra, or till the broccoli starts to soften, then stir 1/2 the parmesan and a teaspoon of salt within the pasta.
+Turn down the warmth to medium, cowl the pan, and depart to cook for 12-15 mins, till the pasta is al dente and the broccoli is soft and breaks into the sauce.

 In a small bowl, integrate the herbs, rocket, crushed garlic, and the remaining teaspoon of lemon zest, then stir into the pasta.
 Scatter over the closing 15g parmesan, drizzle the remaining tablespoons of oil on the pinnacle, and finish with the lemon juice and Aleppo chili.